 Course Nicolas Gavoille, Assistant Professor Director nicolas.gavoille@sseriga.edu Department Economics Lecturer(s) Nicolas Gavoille ECTS Credit 4,5 ECTS, core course Points Course Basic mathematics Prerequisites Research skills The course develops abstract thinking, logic and rigorous reasoning.
 It also provides a set of needed and basic mathematical tools necessary to understand economic theory and hence economic developed academic literature.
 IT-skills None needed Related Economic Statistics, Econometrics, Microeconomics, Macroeconomics, International Courses Economics, Financial Economics, International Finance, Managerial Economics.
-Students Year 1 / 2 / 3 and exchange students, as well as debtors from previous study years eligible Introduction The course provides an introduction to the essential mathematical methods used in (Course modern economics and finance .
+Students Year 1 / 2 / 3 and exchange students, as well as debtors from previous study years eligible Introduction The course provides an introduction to the essential mathematical methods used in (Course modern economics and finance.
 The objective of the course is to equip students with the objectives) mathematical toolkit required for later coursework, and to show how to use mathematical language to better understand economics.
-The emphasis will essentially be put on procedures and examples .
+The emphasis will essentially be put on procedures and examples.
 As a way of demonstrating the importance of mathematics in economics, various economic applications will illustrate the mathematical concepts studied during the course.
-Content Week 1 Introduction, set theory, introduction to probabilities Week 2 Functions of one variable and introduction to differentiation Week 3 Introduction to optimization Week 4 Introduction to integral calculus Week 5 Calculus with functions of several variables Week 6 Introduction to linear algebra 1 Week 7 Introduction to linear algebra 2 Structure and - Lectures (20 x 90 min) Format - Seminars in small groups (20 x 90 min) Literature and The reference textbook is Sydsaeter and Hammond, Mathematics for Economic Analysis other resources (1995).
-Learning By the end of this course it is expected that the student will: Outcomes - Have developed analytical skills and rigorous reasoning - Understand the principles of optimization and linear algebra, which are the cornerstones of all modern economic theory - Be able to understand mathematical representations of economic models Have sufficient mathematical skills to succeed in later math intensive courses (in particular Financial Economics and Econometrics).
-Attendance Attending lectures and seminars is not mandatory but highly recommended 1 reconding receases and seminars is not mandatory but inging recommended Requirements - Midterm exam Requirements and Grading , , , , , , , , , , , , , , , , , , ,

-- than the final exam grade, but only for 10% if the midterm grade is lower than the final exam grade. - To pass, both your final exam grade and your total grade have to be greater than or equal to 100. - All students obtaining a grade lower than 100 at the final exam will have to retake the exam in January - Debtors are required to take both the midterm and the final exams.
+Content Week 1 Introduction, set theory, introduction to probabilities Week 2 Functions of one variable and introduction to differentiation Week 3 Introduction to optimization Week 4 Introduction to integral calculus Week 5 Calculus with functions of several variables Week 6 Introduction to linear algebra 1 C (m, m, m, m, m, 1) week / Introduction to linear algebra 2 Structure and - Lectures $(20 \times 90 \text{ min})$ Format - Seminars in small groups (20 x 90 min) Literature and The reference textbook is Sydsaeter and Hammond, Mathematics for Economic Analysis other resources (1995).
+Learning By the end of this course it is expected that the student will: Outcomes - Have developed analytical skills and rigorous reasoning - Understand the principles of optimization and linear algebra, which are the cornerstones ot all modern economic theory - Be able to understand mathematical representations of economic models Have sufficient mathematical skills to succeed in later math intensive courses (in particular A.,, 1 Financial Economics and Econometrics).
+Attendance Attending lectures and seminars is not mandatory but highly recommended Requirements - Midterm exam and Grading - Final exam - The midterm grade counts for 30% of the total grade if the midterm grade is higher than the final exam grade, but only for 10% if the midterm grade is lower than the final exam grade.
+To pass, both your final exam grade and your total grade have to be greater than or equal to 100 All students obtaining a grade lower than 100 at the final exam will have to retake the exam in January - Debtors are required to take both the midterm and the final exams.